lottiethewitch/lottiethewitch/README.md

 **AI is a death cult.
 Use your hippocampus!
 You only get one ✨**

+### Stuff I like:
+- 💮 Spring (both the season and the framework)
+- 🤖 Android (but mostly Kotlin)
+- 🐍 Weird python projects
+- 🖥️ Machine learning
+- 🔌 Electronics (I'm an EE)
 <!--
 **lottiethewitch/lottiethewitch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.